 Nu-Hope Community Center, a 501(c)(3) not-for-profit agency committed to finding

-solutions to mitigate homeless issues among veterans and their families in Goldsboro is proud to announce the opening of its new Tiny Homes for veterans.
+solutions to mitigate homeless issues among veterans and their families in Goldsboro, held an open house on Nov.
+7 to celebrate the opening of its new Tiny Homes for veterans.

 The organization has partnered with the Positive Point Program, Arbor Management, and Leon N. Weiner and Associates of Delaware to provide much-needed housing for veterans.
 The Tiny Homes are the first of their kind in the Goldsboro community.